Published at: 2025-10-30

 2.3 Condition Details

-Set object fields as entry conditions.
+Set object fields as entry criteria.

 picture coming soon: